liesnikov/extensible-elaborator/slides/main.md

 Making the core modular is _very_ hard... \faceB

 \pause \raggedright
-\faceA I won't mess with the core then, just the elaborator!
+\faceA Then you write the base of the elaborator and I'll extend it!

 ## Slightly more formal

-* Can we build an elaborator that is extensible?
+* Can we build an elaborator that is extensible by plugins?
 * Core type-checker and language have stay the same
 * Parsing is a solved problem
-* Allow the developers and power-users to add new features to the source

 ## Elaborator under attack

 ![](./dependent-types-general.pdf)

-## Constraints as a technique in Haskell
+## Constraints in Haskell

-* typically a compiler has a constraint language
-* Haskell has a "simple" one:
+* Haskell has a "simple" and stable constraint language:
   ```
   W = empty
     | W1, W2 # conjunction